How to Update Node versions

 Here's how easy it is to update your Node version:

-brew update brew upgrade node
+brew upgrade node

 Run those two commands and Homebrew will take care of the rest.